Roznn/Seminars/README.md

 # Seminars

-This repo contains slides of some  seminars made in <a href="https://quarto.org/docs/presentations/revealjs/" target="_blank">quarto</a>.
+This repo contains slides of  seminars made with <a href="https://quarto.org/docs/presentations/revealjs/" target="_blank">quarto</a>.

+The slides can be found at [https://roznn.github.io/Seminars/](https://roznn.github.io/Seminars/)